 Principals are required to evaluate all teachers annually using a common form provided by the Department of Catholic Schools.
 Principals are required to formally observe teachers (1-4 years of service) twice per school year (fall and spring) and to formally observe teachers (5+ years of service) once per year.
-The process of formal observations may be conducted using the traditional pathway for teacher year 1-4 and teacher year 5+.
-There is also a video coaching pathway which may be chosen with the permission of the principal to pursue this pathway.
-Principals are encouraged to informally observe all teachers on a regular basis.
+The process of formal observations may be conducted using the traditional pathway for teachers from year 1-4 and teachers year 5+.
+Principals are encouraged to informally observe all teachers regularly.
 The specific process of informal observations, forms used, and feedback provided varies as it is at the discretion of the principal.
 The purpose of teacher observations is to provide the teacher with feedback to inform the teaching process and provide the principal with information to complete the teacher evaluation.
-The formal evaluation form can be found here Catholic Schools - Teacher Eval 22-23.pdf - All Documents (sharepoint.com)
+The formal evaluation form can be found in SharePoint (Catholic Schools Curriculum">DOR Curriculum 20.
+Teacher Planning Materials Teacher Evaluations).